 Lentils have been a staple of Middle Eastern and Indian cuisine for thousands of years.
-In fact, lentils go back to Neolithic times and are believed to be one of the oldest crops there is.
-Records show that in the Near East, lentils were eaten as far back as 6,000 to 13,000 years ago!
+In fact, these pulses go back to Neolithic times and are believed to be one of the oldest crops there is.
+Records show that in the Near East, they were eaten as far back as 6,000 to 13,000 years ago.

-Today, lentils are enjoyed all over the world in many types of recipes.
-They are one of the best all-natural meat substitutes and loved by vegetarians because they’re a great protein food, are rich in nutrients and have a hearty, dense texture.
+Today, they are enjoyed all over the world in many types of recipes.
+They’re one of the best all-natural meat substitutes and loved by vegetarians because they’re a great protein food, are rich in nutrients and have a hearty, dense texture.

-Even though lentils nutrition benefits are so impressive, Americans typically don’t eat anywhere near the amount of lentils, or other legumes for that matter, that many other countries do.
-For example, a survey done in 2002 and published in the Journal of the American Dietetic Association found that only about 8 percent of adults eat beans, lentils or other legumes on any given day despite how readily available and nutritious they are.
+Even though lentils nutrition benefits are so impressive, Americans typically don’t eat anywhere near the amount that many other countries do.
+For example, a survey done in 2002 and published in the Journal of the American Dietetic Association revealed that only about 8 percent of adults eat beans, lentils or other legumes on any given day despite how readily available and nutritious they are.

-One cup (approximately 198 grams) of cooked lentils has about:
+One cup (approximately 198 grams) of cooked lentils contains about:

 - 230 calories